 My experience is pretty broad, covering everything from research and strategy, through design and making, to communication and community engagement.

-Currently, most of my work is in research (or the communication of it); producing media; supporting creative communities; and helping organisations deal with change brought about by digital technology.
+Currently, most of my work is in teaching, research, supporting creative communities, or helping organisations deal with change brought about by digital technology.
 I’m most interested in work that explores, promotes or is powered by individual or grassroots creativity.
 That has included:

 - Researching the impact of digital fabrication and collaboration technologies on the future of manufacturing (A New Normal, for the Royal College of Art)